Quick Summary

 Some key facts about the biodiversity of the Amazon Rainforest:

-The sheer number and variety of species found in the Amazon is truly staggering.
+The sheer number and variety of species found in the Amazon are truly staggering.
 Scientists estimate that a single hectare (2.5 acres) of Amazon rainforest can contain as many as 750 different species of trees – more than are native to the entire United States and Canada combined.

 This incredible biodiversity is due to the Amazon’s unique tropical climate, abundant rainfall, and nutrient-rich soil, which create the perfect conditions for a wide variety of plant and animal life to thrive.
 The dense, multi-layered canopy of the Amazon also provides a vast array of habitats and niches for species to occupy.